ksDreamer/Awesome-VLA-Robotics/README.md

 # Awesome-VLA-Robotics
 A list and my notes about VLA(Vision Language Model) on Robotics.

-There are more and more work utilizing Language Model's power to enhance robot's ability.
-While the basic executation ability(low level aspect) such as actuator and electicity is independent, the perception and planning ability(high level aspect) such as sensing and task arrangement can be highly updated by VLA.
-TODO: What about the middle layers(locomotion, manipulation)?
-What is the deviding principle.
+The rapid development of multi-modal language models (segment  anything model, GPT-4o, etc.) has made great contribution in STEM and human's life, including Robotics.
+More and more work utilize Language Model's power to enhance robot's ability.
+While the basic executation ability(low level aspect) such as actuator and electicity is independent, the perception and planning ability(high level aspect) such as sensing and task arrangement can be highly improved by VLA.
-Aside, in motion planning and control field, the RL-based method is having more and more attention than traditional dynamics and kinematic model based control method.
-The VLA here is a big topic, containing LLM(Large Language Model), VLM(Vision Language Model), VLA(Vision Language Action), FM(Foundation Model), LVM(Large Vision Model), etc.
+Notice: VLA here is a big range containing LLM(Large Language Model), VLM(Vision Language Model), VLA(Vision Language Action), FM(Foundation Model), LVM(Large Vision Model), etc.

 Following are the list and my notes.